mecparts/Ladder/README.md

 successfully compiled this on a 58K CP/M system, so available RAM isn't a particularly critical limitation.

+Once you've compiled LADDER.COM, copy LADCONF.COM to the same user area.
+If you don't have a LADDER.DAT file, when you run LADDER the first time it'll automatically load LADCONF to set up the movement keys and options, then transfer you back to LADDER.

 ## Limitations

 At the moment, once you've successfully completed the 7th distinct level